Cobot has partnered with IronWifi to provide you with a comprehensive Wifi integration. When activated, you can:

-When your member comes in the next day, they do not have to log in manually again.
+When your members come in the next day, they do not have to log in manually again.
 Cobot stores their computer's MAC address (a unique number that comes with each device) and recognizes the account, checking them in automatically.
-Of course, your members can use more than one device (i.e., phones, tablets).

 Members can sign in to your wifi with multiple devices and only have one time pass deducted at a time.
 If you would like to limit the number of devices your member logs in with, we are not able to do this for you, but you may be able to do this via your router or network settings.

 Our Radius add-on, which allows you to use almost any router that supports a protocol called RADIUS.
-For more information, log in to Cobot and go to Setup > Wifi Integration.
+For more information, log in to Cobot and go to Setup > Wifi Integration and follow this guide.